praw-dev/asyncpraw/docs/getting_started/faq.rst

 Q: Help, searching for URLs keeps on redirecting me to ``/submit``!

-Q2: I keep on getting this exception: ``prawcore.exceptions.Redirect: Redirect to /submit``
+Q2: I keep on getting this exception: ``asyncprawcore.exceptions.Redirect: Redirect to /submit``

 A: Reddit redirects URL searches to the submit page of the URL.
 To search for the URL, prefix ``url:`` to the url and surround the url in quotation marks.